Getting Over Shyness

 Expose yourself to the situations that make you shy

 This is probably the most effective way to overcome shyness in the long term.
-If certain situations make you uncomfortable, put yourself in them until you're used to them, and you learn how to act effectively in them, and they don't bother you as much.
-This is a long, sometimes hard, process though.
+If certain situations make you feel shy, put yourself in them until you're used to them, and you learn how to act more effectively in them.
+This is a long, sometimes hard, process.
 Facing your fears is uncomfortable.
 So is making mistakes and learning from them.
-So is occasionally getting rejected and learning firsthand that you can handle it.
+Ditto for occasionally getting rejected and learning firsthand that you can handle it.

 I go into more detail about the importance of facing your fears here: